Toluomotayo/Python-Project/README.md

 + Run the Jupyter Notebook cells to execute the file sorter script.

 # BMI Calculator
 This simple BMI (Body Mass Index) calculator is written in Python.
-It calculates BMI using the user's weight in kilograms and height in meters.
+It calculates BMI using the user's kilogram weight and meter height.
 The code is developed and tested using Jupyter Notebook.
 ## Introduction
-BMI is a measure of body fat based on height and weight that applies to adult men and women.
+BMI measures body fat based on height and weight which applies to adult men and women.
 This calculator will help you determine your BMI and classify it as underweight, normal weight, overweight, obese, severely obese, and morbidly obese.
 ## Usage
 + Run the Jupyter Notebook cells to execute the BMI calculator.
 + Enter your weight in kilograms when prompted.